microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-00.md

     dapr-operator          dapr-system  True     Running  1         1.2.2    1m   2021-07-02 08:45.44
     dapr-dashboard         dapr-system  True     Running  1         0.6.0    1m   2021-07-02 08:45.44
     dapr-placement-server  dapr-system  True     Running  1         1.2.2    1m   2021-07-02 08:45.45
     ```

+1. Create the `dapr-trafficcontrol` Kubernetes namespace

+    You will need to create a namespace to own all of the TrafficControl Kubernetes objects.

+    ```shell
+    kubectl create namespace dapr-trafficcontrol
+    ```

 1. Create Kubernetes secret to allow AKS to pull images from ACR